LizzGarleb/holbertonschool-low_level_programming/README.md

  10. Preprocessor = is a macro processor that is used automatically by the C compiler to transform your program before actual compilation.

+11. Structures & Typedef
+     Structure: are a way to group several related variables into one place.
+Each variable in the structure is known as a member of the structure.

+     Typedef: Is a keywaord used to provide some meaningful name to the already existing varaible in the program.

+12. Variadic Functions = are functions which take a variable number of arguments.

 Lizbeth Garcia Lebron (Creator)

 ### Learning Tracker